solidfire/solidfire-docker-driver/README.md

   ```

 ## Configuration
-During startup of the SolidFire Docker service, the plugin obtains it's setting
+During startup of the SolidFire Docker service, the plugin obtains its setting
 information from a provided config file.
 The config file can be specified via
 the command line on startup, and also by default the service will attempt to
 find a config at the default location: